Covered Services You May Not Be Aware Of:

 Behavioral Health Respite Services

-Members who are caregivers for children under the age of 21 with certain Behavioral Health diagnoses may be able to get short term respite services as part of a total treatment plan.
+Caregivers for children under the age of 21 with certain behavioral health diagnoses may be able to get short term respite services as part of a total treatment plan.
 Services are provided by a Community Behavioral Health Center.
 Respite can be provided in a variety of settings both in and out of the child’s home.
 Qualifying children do not require inpatient hospitalization for their behavioral health issues, but are at risk for out-of-home placement.
 Respite can be used to both prevent hospitalization and preserve the child’s family unit.

 How to Get LTSS or Behavioral Health Respite Services